Co-Auther for this post: Amrita Choudhury

-- Wake up at 4:00 AM: Empower with the power of the hour.
-5000-year-old Indian Ayurveda goes big on waking up at 4 am, which is pre-dawn time.
-Use the biological energy of the Universe to connect you, get mental clarity and flexibility, and curb negative feelings, increase the alertness of your mind
+- Wake up at 4:00 a.m.: Empower with the power of the hour.
+5000-year-old Indian Ayurveda goes big on waking up at 4 a.m., which is pre-dawn time.
+Use the biological energy of the Universe to connect you, get mental clarity and flexibility, curb negative feelings, and increase your mind’s alertness.

 File: Morning images.jpg – Wikimedia Commons